Watering hostas can be tricky to get right. These plants love moisture but die in waterlogged soil. Let’s talk about the secret to watering hostas.

 In some environments, rainfall through the spring, fall, and even summer months may be sufficient for your hosta garden.
 However, you’ll likely find yourself watering them at least once weekly.

-Although these plants can survive draught once established, they don’t always do so gracefully.
+Although these plants can survive drought once established, they don’t always do so gracefully.
 For healthy and beautiful plants, make sure that they get even watering and the soil stays moist (not wet).

 Pull back on watering in the fall as the plant begins to go into dormancy.
 Do not water in freezing conditions.
 In most cases, your hostas should need no water in the winter months.